gogorichie/choco/README.md

-# choco
+# Chocolatey Script
-script for home sandbox
+script for home sandbox for configuring my VM's